What It's Actually Like to Work as a Remote Senior Accountant for a US Startup

 The Company Profile

-The most common employer for remote Senior Accountants through MAVI is a US company between $5M and $50M in revenue – growth-stage, often VC-backed, operating in tech, SaaS, e-commerce, or professional services.
+The most common employer for remote Senior Accountants through MAVI is a US company between $5M and $50M in revenue – growth-stage, often VC-backed, in tech, SaaS, e-commerce, or professional services.
 The finance team is small: typically a CFO or VP Finance (who may be fractional), possibly a bookkeeper or Staff Accountant, and you.

 A Typical Week

-• Operational accounting: entering and reviewing journal entries, reconciling accounts (bank, credit card, AR, AP, accrued liabilities), managing the prepaid and fixed asset schedules, processing payroll journal entries, handling vendor bills in Bill.com.
+On any given day, the work is a mix of operational accounting and communication.
+Operationally: entering and reviewing journal entries, reconciling accounts (bank, credit card, AR, AP, accrued liabilities), managing prepaid and fixed asset schedules, processing payroll journal entries, handling vendor bills in Bill.com.
+Communication-wise: a morning Slack update to the CFO, a close status email before the end of your day, a Loom walkthrough of an unusual reconciling item, a response to an auditor request.

 The Tools